 Highlights: Active, Energetic, Affectionate

 Technically the Valley Bulldog is a bully hybrid.
-To be specific, they’re the cross of the English Bulldog with a Boxer.
-However, they’ve become so popular in recent years that they’ve been named as the Valley Bulldog.
+To be specific, they’re the cross of the English Bulldog and the Boxer.
+However, they’ve become so popular in recent years that they’ve been re-named as the Valley Bulldog.

-Some believe that Valley Bulldogs naturally existed without the need of deliberate designer dog crossbreeding.
+Some believe that Valley Bulldogs naturally existed without the need of deliberate crossbreeding for the designer dogs.
 Even so, breeders have started to purposely breed these bulldogs due to the demand for the friendly yet well-tempered companion.

 These great bulldogs were first popularized in the mid 1900s in Nova Scotia, Canada.
-Quickly, they grew out onto the international scene due to their favorable personalities.
-And while they’re still excellent dogs, many of them still end up in shelters.
+They quickly grew out onto the international scene due to their favorable personalities.
+And while they’re great dogs, many of them still end up in shelters.

 Valley Bulldog Temperament

 Always curious and playful, they’ll love to play with their owners.
-Valley Bulldogs are naturally affectionate dogs, so being the center of attention is most ideal.
+Valley Bulldogs are naturally loving, so making them the center of attention is ideal.
 These dogs thrive on human interaction and their people-oriented personalities prove this.

 Highlights: Loving, Devoted, Courageous

-Believe it or not, the Bullmastiff is a bulldog-type.
+Not surprisingly, the Bullmastiff is a bulldog-type.
 In fact, it’s right there in their names.
-They’re a cross between the English Mastiff and now-extinct Old English Bulldog.
-As a result, they have retained all the best qualities of both parents.
+They’re a cross of the English Mastiff and the now-extinct Old English Bulldog.
+But the good news is that they have retained all the best qualities of both parents.

 This meant that the game preserves were high targets to poachers.
 The aristocracy needed a dog that would fiercely protect their property from outsiders.
-So, that’s exactly what Bullmastiffs did for them.
+So, that’s exactly what Bullmastiffs did.
 Needless to say, they were excellent at their jobs.

 There are few dogs as loyal and brave as the Bullmastiff.
-They aren’t ordinary Bulldogs, but a Bulldog specifically developed for protection.
+They aren’t ordinary Bulldogs, but a Bulldog that was developed solely for protection.
 Their physical prowess makes them excellent at hunting and tracking down intruders.
 Plus, few dare to mess with one.

-Bullmastiffs are always calm and confident, but more importantly, they’re dependable dogs.
+Bullmastiffs are always calm and confident, but more importantly, they’re dependable.
 If you’re looking for a reliable guard dog, look no further.
-However, Bullmastiffs have some of the most dominant personalities and are reserved for experienced owners.
+However, Bullmastiffs have dominant personalities and are best for experienced owners.

 In the household, they’re loving and gentle.
-In fact, many owners will call them reserved.
-They are intelligent enough to know when to be energetic and when to mellow down.
+In fact, many owners will go as far as calling them reserved.
+They are smart enough to know when to be energetic, but also when to calm down.
 After all, these dogs needed to understand situations to be effective guardians.